ClayAssis/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 ---
 # 4.0 Top 3 Data Insights

-* #### The older the customer, greater is the possibility of wanting health insurance.
+* #### The older the customer, greater is the possibility of wanting Vehicle insurance.
-    **False:** People between 40 and 50 are more interested in having health insurance.
+    **False:** People between 40 and 50 are more interested in having Vehicle insurance.

     ![hypothesis3](reports/figures/hypothesis3_cycle1.png)

-* #### Customers with car insurance are more lilkely to get health insurance.
+* #### Customers with car insurance are more lilkely to get Vehicle insurance.

-    **False:** Customers without car insurance are more likely to get health insurance.
+    **False:** Customers without car insurance are more likely to get Vehicle insurance.
 In this database 99.7% of customers are previously insured.

     ![hypotheis4](reports/figures/hypothesis4_cycle1.png)

-* #### Less than 40% of customers who have damaged the vehicle don't want to get the health insurance.
+* #### Less than 40% of customers who have damaged the vehicle don't want to get the Vehicle insurance.

-    **False:** Customers who don't want the health insurance and got damaged are about 43.9%.
+    **False:** Customers who don't want the Vehicle insurance and got damaged are about 43.9%.

     ![hypothesis6](reports/figures/hypothesis6_cycle1.png)